 - The membership-based pricing model provides users with different prices and service packages.
 Member users can enjoy lower charging fees, priority charging rights, or other services.
 It helps to increase user loyalty.

-Beny is a globally renowned leader in EV chargers, partnered with eMotion in Sri Lanka.
+Investment decition making is the first and most crucial step. eMotion harware and software is addresing all points of profitability in Sri Lanka.
 Years of experience have equipped eMotion with extensive industry knowledge and technical expertise.

 What is the Profitability?